22. NAVAL INTERCEPTION AND COMBAT

 B. NAS used to search may not attack enemy naval forces later in the same combat round.

-C. For each air squadron allocated to search, one additional die is rolled for search, to a maximum of three additional dice (22.451B).
+C. For each air squadron allocated to search, one additional die is rolled for search, up to a maximum of three additional dice (22.451A).

 22.45 SEARCH:

-22.451 SEARCH ROLLS: After carrier-based air units have been assigned to offensive or defensive tasks, and land-based air units have been assigned to air cover against enemy carriers, each player determines how many search die rolls, if any, he may make to search for his opponent’s combat groups.
+22.451 SEARCH ROLLS: After carrier-based air units have been assigned to offensive or defensive tasks, and land-based air units have been assigned to air cover, each player determines how many search die rolls, if any, he may make to search for his opponent’s combat groups.
 The number of search rolls made is determined as follows:

-D. CODEBREAKING: If either player obtained a search advantage from playing tactical codebreaking cards (48.32B) or from the tactical advantage associated with a Magic interception (48.62), that player rolls one additional search die and his opponent rolls one fewer search die.
+B. CODEBREAKING: If either player obtained a search advantage from playing tactical codebreaking cards (48.32B) or from the tactical advantage associated with a Magic interception (48.62), that player rolls one additional search die and his opponent rolls one fewer search die.
+(Maximum: +/-1).

 Search Table - 22.45